sawyerwatts/Checklists/README.md

 1. Primary logic
     - Prototype the happy path
     - Implement error handling
-    - Add assertions
+    - Add assertions, especially around module boundaries
-1. How obvious is the code?
 1. Review the initial design, especially targetting the granularity's finer details, like that a web API implements content negotionation, that the code is modularity, etc